aartikov/Alligator/README.md

 }
 ```

-Add the dependency in module level build.gradle:
+Add the dependencies in module level build.gradle:

 ```gradle
 dependencies {